 “The skillful soldier does not raise a second levy, neither are his supply-wagons loaded more than twice.”

 …on funding.
 You should always raise funding.
 At least once.
 Perhaps never again.
 Every business starts with a slow curve to generate first revenues.
 If you don’t raise, others will and will beat you to the punch.
-More resources, more releases, more opportunity to learn and grow.
+More resources, more releases, more opportunities to learn and grow.
 But raising as a habit, round after round, always increasing your targets, always diluting more, and spending freely — this is a crutch.
 Keep more equity, sell earlier.

 “Now in order to kill the enemy, our men must be roused to anger; that there may be advantage from defeating the enemy, they must have their rewards.”